dogerber/kibble_dispenser/Readme.md

 # Kibble Dispenser

+Todo:

+- testing
+- add video to .md
+- documentation
+- wiring diagram
+- button for on/off and buzzer
+- 3d print enclsure for arduino
+- better dispenser, which does not fall over?

 ## Purpose

 This device is meant to automatically dispense cat treats to keep cats active during the day.
 Treats are placed in the small compartments and randomly dispensed within a given time frame.